tomsch420/probabilistic_model/doc/pc_guide.md

 p_x.probabilistic_circuit.plot_structure()
 ```

 Now we got a more interesting model.
 We can see the nodes we created and the connections between them.
-Even the weights are indicated by the opacity of an edge.
+Even the log_weights are indicated by the opacity of an edge.
 Let's create a more complex model by becoming multivariate through product units.

 ```{code-cell} ipython3